src-d/blog/content/post/kallax.md

 )
 ```

 On a sidenote, see the `PetKind` type?
-You'd think if you were using any other ORM or plain SQL you'd be able to use it.
+You'd think if you were using any other ORM, or plain SQL, you'd be able to use it.
 Truth is, you can't because it does not implement neither `sql.Scanner` nor `driver.Valuer`.
 Seems like a very silly thing, but it's a very common Go idiom to have such enum types.
-Because kallax generates code, it can wrap it and treat it as `byte` directly.
+Since kallax generates code, it can wrap it and treat it as `byte` directly.
 So it's possible to use such types in kallax.

 So, let's find some people and their pets.